ssiwan/KARMA/README.md

 KARMA is [continuously integrated and delivered to Amazon Web Services (AWS)](https://aws.amazon.com/blogs/opensource/mu-pipelines-container-applications/).

-* Static resources such as the Angular front end (including html, typescropt, javascript, image, and configuration files) are pushed to an Amazon Simple Cloud Storage (S3) bucket that is fronted by the CloudFront Content Delivery Network (CDN).
+* Static resources such as the Angular front end are pushed to an Amazon Simple Cloud Storage (S3) bucket that is fronted by the CloudFront Content Delivery Network (CDN).
-* The RESTful service API (e.g. the SpringBoot project) is deployed as an Amazon Elastic Container Service (ECS) using **Docker** containers.
+* The RESTful service API (SpringBoot project) is deployed as an Amazon Elastic Container Service (ECS) using **Docker** containers.
 * The PostgresSQL database is provisioned on Amazon Relational Data Service (RDS).

-Stanfield Systems configures and manages the code deployment pipeline using the open source application [**mu**](https://stelligent.com/2017/04/11/mu-introduction-ecs-for-microservices/).  **mu** applies the same build configuration (e.g. Maven, npm) used in the development deployment, and then packages and deploys the application as configured in a **mu** script.
+Stanfield Systems configures and manages the code deployment pipeline using the open source application [**mu**](https://stelligent.com/2017/04/11/mu-introduction-ecs-for-microservices/).

 KARMA can be deployed on any workstation or server using command line tools as described in [How to Deploy and Run Karma](https://github.com/StanfieldSystems/KARMA/wiki/How_to_Deploy_and_Run_Karma).

 #### Continuous Monitoring
 _(RFI REquirement q)

 The Karma application generates several dashboards to [monitor](https://github.com/StanfieldSystems/KARMA/wiki/Technical_Architecture#monitoring) the application.
 These dashboards are available when you log into Karma using the admin user and admin password.
-The dashboards are available at runtime, and are the easiest way to do some simple monitoring.

 All Developers can monitor the status of Karma's code pipeline by looking at the [AWS Code Pipeline dashboard](https://github.com/StanfieldSystems/KARMA/wiki/Technical_Architecture#aws-continuous-integration-and-delivery-dashboard).
 The CI and CD processes are initiated every time a developer checks-in source code.
 The dashboard shows the real-time status of retrieving source code, the build and unit tests, the deploy to acceptance, and the running of BDD acceptance tests.
 Developers are notified whenever a build is completed.

 #### Accessibility
-_(RFI Requirement g, k)_
+_(RFI Requirement g)_

 Accessibility and Section 508 compliance is incorporated into our agile delivery process as described in our [Accessibility](https://github.com/StanfieldSystems/KARMA/wiki/Accessibility) guidelines and procedures.
 We check for proper implementation of accessibility guidelines through peer reviews, automated Behavioral Driven Development tests, static analyzers, and manual testing using accessibility browser tools.

-The Angular 5 client integrates **Bootstrap** libraries to present a responsive design that works on multiple devices with varying screen resolutions.

 #### Style Guide
 _(RFI Requirement h)_